-Ricardo Graham (O Ebanista), coherently with the activity that gives its name to his studio, he will participate with seven creations that enhance different types of wood and refined accessories: the Paris sofa, os vasos Freijó, Braúna and Muirapiranga, the Ipe fruit bowl, the benches Pirralhos and Aragonês.
+Ricardo Graham (O Ebanista), in line with the activity that gives his studio its name, will participate with seven creations that enhance different types of wood and refined accessories: the Paris sofa, os vasos Freijó, Braúna and Muirapiranga, the Ipe fruit bowl, the benches Pirralhos and Aragonês.

 Gustavo Martini will exhibit the Joá chair (characterized by the contrast between the stiffness of the black metal frame and the naturalness of the soft fabric seat), fruit bowl Carmen (modular and developed with 3D printing, in collaboration with Camila Fix) and the Tenere vase (in oak, with its captivating geometric shape and the amazing play of colors).

-Of the brand Fubbá Objetos Inteligentes there will be the Dumdum coffee table: versatile, stackable and variable height, designed by architect Marta Rubio Lopez, it is made of plywood with bamboo laminate finish.
-And, also, the Boiadeiro portable stool, created by Alessandro Montenegro and Henrique Gomma - can be assembled without screws or hardware, with carbon steel frame with electrostatic paint, seat in canvas wrapped in leather and wooden pins for demolition, can be used in traditional position or in that type of horse saddle.
+Of the brand Fubbá Objetos Inteligentes there will be the Dumdum coffee table: versatile, stackable and variable height, designed by architect Marta Rubio Lopez, it is made of plywood with a bamboo laminate finish.
+And, also, the portable stool Boiadeiro, created by Alessandro Montenegro and Henrique Gomma - mountable without screws or hardware, with carbon steel structure with electrostatic paint, seat in canvas wrapped in leather and wooden demolition pins, can be used in traditional position or in that type of horse saddle.

-Gustavo Bittencourt (Atelier Gustavo Bittencourt) is the author of the buffet Brise-Soleil, which will be exhibited for the occasion: in freijó, with a retractable door, is a tribute to the brise, an architectural element that serves to mitigate the incidence of solar energy.
+Gustavo Bittencourt (Atelier Gustavo Bittencourt) is the author of the Brise-Soleil buffet, which will be exhibited for the occasion: in freijó, with a retractable door, it is a tribute to the brise, an architectural element that serves to mitigate the sunlight.

-Rodrigo Calixto (Oficina Ethos) is represented by the Tigres bench (made with two types of solid wood in a single edition) and the Bilanx swing (designed with Guilherme Sass, also in wood and gold-plated with 22k gold leaf).
+Rodrigo Calixto (Oficina Ethos) is represented by the Tigres bench (made with two types of solid wood in a single edition) and the Bilanx swing (conceived with Guilherme Sass, also in wood and with 22k gold leaf gilding).

 Leonardo Lattavo and Pedro Moog (Lattoog) promise to enchant with the Gotinha project, a birdhouse, suspended and shaped like a drop, made of solid wood, colored synthetic fiber and nautical rope.

-Victor Mascarenhas and Luciana Borges (Bolei) propose the Menos 1 Lixo glass (Less 1 Rejection) - practical, reusable and sustainable, developed for the homonymous campaign of conscious consumption.
-In retractable silicone, recyclable and resistant, it is ideal for hot or cold drinks.
+Victor Mascarenhas and Luciana Borges (Bolei) offer the Menos 1 Lixo (Minus 1 Waste) glass - practical, reusable and sustainable, developed for the homonymous conscious consumption campaign.
+In retractable, recyclable and resistant silicone, it is ideal for hot or cold drinks.